coder-mike/microvium-runtime-js/README.md

 ## Memory usage

+The bundled library (`dist/index.js`) is about 83kB and has no external dependencies.
+It's implemented as a lightweight JavaScript wrapper around a WebAssembly build of `microvium.c`, to run in the browser or in Node.js.

 Each Microvium instance is a fixed size and takes 4 pages of WASM memory (a total of 256kB):